jmvanel/semantic_forms/scala/forms_play/README.md

 ## Updading RDF content

+Run deductions.runtime.utils.CommandLineApp for a commented list of Scala/Java Applications available in Semantic\_forms classpath.

 The server must not be started while updading RDF content, because Jena TDB does not allow access to the database on disk from 2 different processes.

 Take inspiration from these scripts in [forms\_play](https://github.com/jmvanel/semantic_forms/tree/master/scala/forms_play)